Consensys/secureum-diligence-bootcamp/day2/example1_quantifiers/README.md

 ## The problem

-In `contracts/Administrable.sol` we have provided a simple contract that maintains a list of administrator, allows adding a new administrator (by a current one) and querying whether some address is an admin.
+In `contracts/Administrable.sol` we have provided a simple contract that maintains a list of administrators, allows adding a new administrator (by a current one) and querying whether some address is an admin.
 Admins are stored in 2 ways - as a list of addresses, and as a mapping from address to bool, allowing for quicker access.

 Below are 2 properties we may want to check for this contract: